If you're a new visitor to Banff National Park, you may find the selection of…

 Our trip begins the day before we start hiking.
 We drive seven hours to Pukaskwa National Park from Espanola – the town my friends live in six hours north of Toronto.
 You have to really want to go this park as it’s in the middle of nowhere.

-The closest big city is Thunder Bay and it’s about 350 kilometres away.
+The closest big city is Thunder Bay and it’s about 350 km away.
 We arrive at the park by 3:30 PM – enough time to undergo the required backcountry orientation.
 (We’d made backcountry camping reservations months earlier.)

 Then we stretch our legs and check out the Southern Headland Trail before heading to a B&B in Pic River – just five minutes outside the park.
 We had decided the day before that we wanted one last night of comfort though we could have camped in the park.

-But Lake Superior isn’t behaving.
+But Lake Superior wasn’t behaving initially.

 The boat ride is normally about two hours in length but today we take three hours.
 And they’re a tough three hours, especially early on in the trip when we’re rolling and pitching.
 The dogs aren’t too thrilled either.